maxdevblock/cubmods/Manual/Reference Guide/cub.md

 # Ancillary Functions

 ## `.pmf(m, pi, xi)`
-Probability Mass Function of a specified CUB model.
+probability distribution Function of a specified CUB model.
 - Arguments
   - `m` (_int_): number of ordinal responses; should be $m>3$
   - `pi` (_float_): parameter of Uncertainty $(1-\pi)$, must be $(0,1]$